dobosh28/FIFA22_RadarViz/README.md

 # FootballerStats

 FootballerStats is a data visualizer that allows users to compare the statistics and attributes of two football (soccer) players in a form of a radar chart and a list of statistics for each.
-Users will be able to use three drop down menus (league, team, player) to select a desired player and diplay their information (age, height, nationality, passing, dribbling, shooting, etc.), photo, and radar chart which shows 6 attribues: ATT, SPD, DEF, POW, STA, TEC.
+Users will be able to use three drop down menus (league, team, player) to select a desired player and diplay their information (name, age, height, nationality, position, preferred foot ), photo, and radar chart which shows 6 attribues: Attack, Skill, Power, Movement, Mental, Defense.

 ## Functionality & MVPs